 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the Fund are described in Note 1 to the special-purpose financial statements.
-No new accounting policies were adopted that had a material impact on the special-purpose financial statements and the application of existing policies was not changed during the 2021 fiscal year.
+No new accounting policies were adopted and the application of existing policies was not changed during the 2022 fiscal year.
 We noted no transactions entered into by the Fund during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the special-purpose financial statements in the proper period.

 Accounting estimates are an integral part of the special-purpose financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
-Certain accounting estimates are particularly sensitive because of their significance to the special-purpose financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
+Certain accounting estimates are particularly sensitive because of their significance to the specialpurpose financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
 The most sensitive estimate affecting the Fund's special-purpose financial statements was: